dengpris/sudoku/README.md

 # sudoku
 Sudoku project for ECE243

-big_function_for_CPUlator is for compiling on CPUlator.
-Make sure ALL code is included.
+Game can be played by compiling big_function_for_CPUlator.c on CPUlator.
-Control with PS_2 (base address of 0xff200100)
+Game is controlled using PS_2 (base address of 0xff200100).

-If using, keyboard: use arrowkeys to maneuver the grid, press N for new game, press backspace to erase You can also use mouse, just to select New (for a new game).
+# Usage
+## Keyboard
+- Arrowkeys used to maneuver the grid,
+- Fill the grid using the number keys
+- Press N for new game
+- Press backspace to erase
+## Mouse
+- Mouse support greatly lags due to limits of CPUlator
+- Currently only supports mouse-click of "New Game"

 Other files are broken down merely for organizational purposes.
+All games are randomly generated.